-Understand what Ripple is
+Understand what is Ripple

 Differences between Ripple and Bitcoin

-The Japanese market has been one of the biggest supporters of Ripple and its technology since its creation.
+The Japanese market has been one of the biggest supporters of Ripple and its technology since its inception.
 Several banks have tested their system for international transactions.
 However, for some time now, Ripple has been losing its place.

-The “Ripple's army”, as engaged currency fans are called, had many supporters in Japan.
-For a time, Ripple was the largest cryptocurrency in terms of trading volume in the country.
+The “Ripple army”, as the currency's committed fans are called, had many adherents in Japan.
+For a while, Ripple was the largest cryptocurrency by trading volume in the country.